Skip to content

 Worse, will they revise their price downward at the last minute?

-Choosing the right buyer to close a transaction does not always mean taking the highest price — there are several other factors to consider.
+Choosing the right buyer does not always mean taking the highest price.

 Are all the offers received realistic?